 AirLogics assists with these situations using our real-time ambient air monitoring equipment, data management platforms, and other capabilities to generate actionable and defensible data.

-A special note about cannabis operations and terpenes:
+A special note about cannabis operations, odors and associated terpenes:

 Additional industrial applications may include: